Texas Expungement Guide

 4. File the expunction order with the court clerk

-People frequently ask if Texas has a “Seven Year Rule” stating that a criminal conviction will automatically fall off their record after seven years.
+People frequently ask if Texas has a “Seven Year Rule” stating that a criminal conviction will automatically be removed from their criminal history.

-First, let me clarify that this “rule” applies to consumer reporting agencies.
-If you apply for a job, the employer may perform a background check using a consumer reporting agency.
-That agency reports their findings of public records.
+First, let me clarify that this “rule” applies to consumer reporting agencies – not state criminal justice agencies like the Texas Department of Public Safety.
+If you apply for a job, potential employers may perform a background check using a consumer reporting agency.
+That agency reports their findings of criminal records.

-Convictions remain on your criminal record forever and may be reported by the consumer reporting agency to your potential employer forever.
-However, if your case was dismissed, the seven year rule may apply to you.
-This means that the consumer report agency cannot report your arrests for cases that were dismissed more than seven years ago.
-However, if your employer checks your background through a state agency like Texas DPS, all arrests will appear – even if they were eventually dismissed.
+Convictions remain on your criminal record forever and background checks may report them on your criminal history indefinitely.
+However, if your case was dismissed, the seven-year rule may apply to you.
+This means that the consumer reporting agency cannot report your arrests for cases that were dismissed more than seven years ago.
+However, if your potential employer checks your background through a state agency like Texas DPS, all arrests will appear – even if they were dismissed more than 7 years ago.

 1. What type of court is the case filed in?

-Felony and most misdemeanor expunctions are typically filed in Texas district courts.
-However, class C misdemeanor expunctions are usually filed in Municipal or Justice courts.
+Felony and most misdemeanor expungement are typically filed in Texas district courts.
+However, class C misdemeanor cases are usually filed in Municipal or Justice courts.
 These smaller courts typically get to expunction cases much faster than other courts.

-2. What county is the petition being filed in?
+2. What county is the petition for expunction being filed in?

 Different Texas cities and counties have varying caseloads.
 Courts usually work on a first-in, first-out basis but may prioritize cases by type.
-Some courts and specific judges will hold regularly scheduled expunction hearings and others will work on a looser schedule.
-The only sure thing is that the sooner you file, the sooner your expunction can be granted.
+Some courts and specific judges will hold regularly scheduled criminal record sealing hearings and others will work on a looser schedule.
+The only sure thing is that the sooner you file your case, the sooner your request can be granted.

 1. Filing fees: $300-$465